Maidenhair Ferns Are Finicky Plant Divas, But Sure Are Beautiful

-If you've ever grown (or killed) a maidenhair fern, you'll know that these delicate, lacy beauties are quite picky when it comes to their growing conditions.
-We've featured plenty of tough-as-nails plants (spider plants, Chinese evergreens, cast-iron plants, and dracaena) that can tolerate a wide range of conditions, but maidenhair ferns are the opposite.
-As long as you know that there's no fooling around when it comes to meeting its needs, though, this fern will reward you with gorgeous foliage.
+If you’ve ever grown (or killed) a maidenhair fern, you’ll know that these delicate, lacy beauties are quite picky when it comes to their growing conditions.
+As long as you provide the right conditions (plenty of moisture! avoiding direct sunlight!), this fern will reward you with gorgeous foliage.
 Here is what you need to know to keep a maidenhair fern thriving.

 The ASPCA doesn’t have a listing for maidenhair ferns, but the general consensus is that like most ferns, they’re non-toxic to dogs and cats.

 How Much Light Does a Maidenhair Fern Need?